PlanBee-dev/ouludevmeetup-presentation/slides.md

 transition: fade-out
 ---

-# Why this stack?
+# What was built?

-We wanted to create a simple yet powerful site to organize our local developer meetups.
-Here are some reasons we chose Astro, Github Actions, Octocat and Cloudflare Workers:
+We wanted to create a simple yet powerful site to organize local developer meetups in our town.
+Here are some reasons we chose Astro, Github Actions, Octokit and Cloudflare Workers:

 - 📝 **Static site** - Not much funcitonality should be needed
 - 🎨 **Open source** - Anyone can add a meetup by creating a PR